stromerbike/meta-medusa-dist/README.md

 - set "Networking Utilities ---> wget" to No; Remark: Not needed with wget.
 - set "Networking Utilities ---> udhcpd" to No; Remark: Not needed with systemd-networkd.
 - set "Networking Utilities ---> udhcpc" to No; Remark: Not needed with systemd-networkd.
+- set "Networking Utilities ---> udhcpc6" to No; Remark: Not needed with systemd-networkd.
 - set "Print Utilities ---> lpd" to No; Remark: Not needed.
 - set "Print Utilities ---> lpr" to No; Remark: Not needed.
 - set "Print Utilities ---> lpq" to No; Remark: Not needed.